crate/tsperf/tsperf/write/README.md

 + ID_END: 500
 + INGEST_SIZE: 2000

-We have 500 edges and for each edge 2000 values are generated, therefore we will have 1.000.000 values in total.
+We have 500 channels and for each channel 2000 values are generated, therefore we will have 1.000.000 values in total.

-**Note: a value contains all the information for a single edge, including the defined `tags` and `fields`.
+**Note: a value contains all the information for a single channel, including the defined `tags` and `fields`.
 See [Data Generator Schemas](#data-generator-schemas) for more information about tags and fields.**

 #### INGEST_TS